Cultivating The 12 Core Principles of Stoicism

 8. Virtuous Living

 Stoics were virtuous people who believed in doing good.
-As contented people – they were not greedy, envious, or inordinate desires to acquire what they do not need.
+As contented people – they were not greedy, envious, or inordinate desires to acquire what they did not need.

 They were kind and honest, generous, and never believed in the reward of good deeds in the afterlife.
 Instead, they believed there is a reward in virtue itself.